 At the end of the drill, students will be required to return to the building to go through a brief fire drill meeting with the Frank Phillips College safety instructor.

 During severe weather or emergency situations the Dorm Directors will be available to give further instruction to the students.
 Any student that encounters an emergency situation should contact their Dorm Director for further assistance.

 Many of us are lulled into a false sense of security in campus housing.
 The most vulnerable time for a students is during move in/ move out.
 During this time there is a lot of activity and movement, and all too often we don’t pay attention to personal property.
 Your residence hall room is your private area; however, keep in mind it’s not like your room at home.
 The following is a list of crime prevention tips that will help make your life in the residence hall more secure.

 Safety programs are scheduled throughout the semester for the students on Frank Phillips College Campus.
-For any further information please contact the Office of Student Services, your Dorm Director or Campus security.
+For any further information please contact the Office of Educational Services, your Dorm Director or Campus security.

 Frank Phillips College offers the opportunity for all full time students to apply for a FPC Access Housing Waiver for any semester in which they are enrolled full time at Frank Phillips College.
-For more information please contact Student Services at 806-457-4200 #742.
+For more information please contact Student Services at 806-457-4200, Ext.742.
 Agreement forms are available in Student Services.